Nort721/PortScanner/README.md

 however if you are interested in how a script like that would work or want to experiment with it feel free to fork the project or download the source code and have fun

+# Warning
+Do not scan for open ports of other peoples stuff as thats illegal, only use it either on servers that you own or that you got direct permission to scan